Get your affairs in order!

 Health and lifestyle decisions are very personal and even the closest friends and relatives can disagree on the ‘best’ decision.
 Help avoid any ambiguity by making your wishes clear and nominating your preferred decision-maker.

-Making a POA does not mean that you will lose control over your finances – it simply allows someone else to manage your finances according to your instructions.
-Your POA can be cancelled (revoked) at any time provided you have the capacity to do so.
+Making a Power of Attorney does not mean that you will lose control over your finances – it simply allows someone else to manage your finances according to your instructions.
+Your Power of Attorney can be cancelled (revoked) at any time provided you have the capacity to do so.

-A POA or EPOA does not give someone the right to make decisions about your health, medical treatment or welfare.
+A Power of Attorney or Enduring Power of Attorney does not give someone the right to make decisions about your health, medical treatment or welfare.
 These decisions are covered by Enduring Guardianship (see above).

 Your designated attorney can be an adult family member or friend or someone else that you trust.
 You can appoint one or more attorneys to act jointly or severally – and a back-up or alternative attorney, if your first choice is unable or unwilling to act.